 Remember Extra Help, the program we mentioned earlier?
 Well, if you qualify for a QMB, SLMB, or QI program, you automatically qualify for Extra Help.
-That means that you'll receive support with premiums or other out-of-pocket expenses and drug costs at the same time.
+That way you'll have support with your premiums or out-of-pocket expenses and your drug costs at the same time.